Anolidae

-Dactyloidae are a family of lizards commonly known as anoles (singular anole /əˈnoʊ.li/) and native to warmer parts of the Americas, ranging from southeastern United States to Paraguay.
-Instead of treating it as a family, some authorities prefer to treat it as a subfamily, Dactyloinae, of the family Iguanidae.
+Anolidae are a family of lizards commonly known as anoles (singular anole /əˈnoʊ.li/) and native to warmer parts of the Americas, ranging from southeastern United States to Paraguay.
+The family was formerly known as Dactyloidae but it was discovered that the name Anolidae had been used earlier.
 In the past they were included in the family Polychrotidae together with Polychrus (bush anoles), but the latter genus is not closely related to the true anoles.

 Anoles are small to fairly large lizards, typically green or brownish, but their color varies depending on species and many can also change it.
 In most species at least the male has a dewlap, an often brightly colored flap of skin that extends from the throat and is used in displays.
 Anoles share several characteristics with geckos, including details of the foot structure (for climbing) and the ability to voluntarily break off the tail (to escape predators), but they are only very distantly related, anoles being part of Iguania.

 Anoles are active during the day and feed mostly on small animals such as insects, but some will also take fruits, flowers, and nectar.
 Almost all species are fiercely territorial.
 After mating, the female lays an egg (occasionally two); in many species she may do so every few days or weeks.
 The egg is typically placed on the ground, but in some species it is placed at higher levels.

 Anoles are widely studied in fields such as ecology, behavior, and evolution, and some species are commonly kept in captivity as pets.
 Anoles can function as a biological pest control by eating insects that may harm humans or plants, but represent a serious risk to small native animals and ecosystems if introduced to regions outside their home range.